 - Test comedians’ off-the-cuff jokes at the Colour House Theatre’s comedy club or see family shows and gigs.

-- Give your evening a jump start with a whole hour on Oxygen Freejumping Acton’s 150 interconnected trampolines, dodging obstacles along the way (last session 7pm).
+- Give your evening a jump start on Oxygen Freejumping Acton’s 150 interconnected trampolines, dodging obstacles along the way (last session 7pm).

-- Do some late-night shopping at Westfield London, with most designer outlets open until 10pm.
+- Do some late-night shopping at Westfield London, with many shops open until 9pm.

-- Experience crazy golf as never before at Puttshack, where modern technology creates fun and challenging holes.
+- Experience crazy golf as never before at Puttshack, where modern technology creates fun and challenging courses.

-- Reminisce as you start your evening browsing children’s toys, clothes and more at the V&A Museum of Childhood (last admission 5.30pm).
+- Reminisce as you start your evening browsing children’s toys, clothes and more at the Young V&A (last admission 4.45pm).
 Check its listings for occasional evening lates, ranging from kids' sleepovers to pop-up opera.

 - Let the good times roll at Bethnal Green Working Men’s Club.
-You’ll find everything here, from the surprising to the bizarre, including cabaret and themed club nights at weekends.
+You’ll find evening events of all sorts here, from the surprising to the bizarre, including cabaret and themed club nights at weekends.

-- Discover top-notch dishes at the Town Hall Hotel: the laid-back Corner Room features French-inspired seasonal cuisine, while Da Terra showcases Latin American delights.
+- Discover top-notch dishes at the Town Hall Hotel: the laid-back Corner Room features bistro-style seasonal cuisine, while two Michelin-starred Da Terra showcases Latin American delights.

 - Mingle with east Londoners over drinks, dinner and live DJ sets at The Leyton Technical.

-- Keep an eye out for performances from Redbridge Drama Centre's resident Youth Theatre, or see dance, musicals and comedy.
+- Keep an eye out for performances at Redbridge Drama Centre, including dance, musicals and comedy.

-- Step into another world with a choice of mindboggling virtual reality games at The Aeronaut – this fun-loving pub also hosts weekend circus shows and cabaret.
+- Step into another world with a choice of mind-boggling activities at The Aeronaut, including circus shows, cabaret, comedy nights and more.

 - Take in the riverside views from one of Hammersmith’s pubs, including the Old Ship, the Blue Anchor and The Dove, which is home to London’s smallest bar.